-If a student receives new student loan funding, their outstanding Canada Student Loan will be placed into interest-free status once confirmation of enrolment for the new student loan funding is received by the National Student Loans Service Centre (NSLSC) as outlined in Chapter 4.

-Note: The confirmation of enrolment for the new student loan funding must be received by the NSLSC on or before the date the student returns to studies to ensure that their interest-free status for their outstanding Canada Student Loan begins as of the study period start date.
-If interest is owing on their loan before the study start date, the student will be required to pay the interest before their loan will be put into interest-free status, except as provided in the discussion below.
+Returning students who receive additional student loan funding will remain in-study interest-free status once their Schedule 2 "Confirmation of Enrolment" for the new student loan funding is received by the National Student Loans Service Centre (NSLSC).
+The confirmation of enrolment must be received by NSLSC on or before the date the student returns to studies to ensure the student's in-study interest-free status begins as of their study start date.